rancher/docs/content/rancher/v2.x/en/installation/ha-server-install/_index.md

 1. Log into your DNS server a create a `DNS A` record that points to the IP address of your [load balancer](#2-configure-load-balancer).

-2. Validate that the `DNS A` si working correctly.
+2. Validate that the `DNS A` is working correctly.
 Run the following command from any terminal, replacing `HOSTNAME.DOMAIN.COM` with your chosen FQDN:

     `nslookup HOSTNAME.DOMAIN.COM`